 Competition in the accounting industry is fierce, which can pressure some CPAs to compete for business using pricing alone.
 But many accountants realize this is a losing proposition: Competing on price means they have to have more clients in order to cover expenses, leaving CPAs less time per client to provide quality services that can retain existing clients, generate better margins and reduce the immense pressure to add clients.

 It can also leave CPAs overworked and stressed out about the firm’s future.
-That’s why it’s important to consider transitioning your firm from one that offers only compliance-related work, such as taxes, payroll and general bookkeeping, called Type 1 services.
+That’s why it’s important to consider transitioning your firm away from one that offers only compliance-related work, such as taxes, payroll and general bookkeeping, called Type 1 services.

 “The successful Firm of the Future will deliver value-added services to clients and will have won the war for talent,” Alan Koltin, chief executive of Koltin Consulting Group Inc., recently told Accounting Today.
 He noted that accounting firms’ clients will continue to seek less help related to compliance, such as financial reporting, and more advisory help managing their businesses.

 Offering Type 2 services, or those that go beyond compliance and add value to the client, not only deepens relationships with existing clients, but it can also make the firm’s services more attractive to the types of clients most coveted: Those who pay on time and can afford to pay more for valued services.

 Type 2 services provide opportunities to deepen existing relationships through upselling, or selling more expensive versions of existing services, and through cross-selling, or providing new services to existing clients.
 Type 2 services also can bring in new clients looking for the services you previously didn’t offer.